mathieuvlnt/pairs-trading-strategy-aapl-ko/README.md

 # Pairs Trading Strategy: AAPL vs KO

 ## Overview
 This project implements a pairs trading strategy using 15 years of monthly data.
+This project was completed as part of a Financial Econometrics course.

 ## Objective
 To test whether the spread between AAPL and KO is mean-reverting and can be exploited to generate trading profits.